drgarcia1986/drf-pdf/docs/api-guide/responses.md

 * `file_name`: The default downloaded file name

 Another option is _DRF PDF_ `PDFFileResponse`.
-Different from `PDFResponse`, `PDFFileResponse` waiting for the path of pdf file and loads the pdf content from file system.
+Different from `PDFResponse`, `PDFFileResponse` accepts the path of a pdf file and loads the pdf content from file system.

 Example:
 ```python